lucaswysocky/Game/README.md

 ### More info

+Player has to shoot as many aliens as possible and try to beat the highest recorded score.
 The game starts with a play button.
 User controls the spaceship using the left and right arrow keys and shoots laser bullets using the space button.
 There can be up to 5 laser bullets flying in the field, so be wise about where and how often you shoot!
 Run *Project_1.py* to start the game.